wckr/wocker/README.md

 * Pass: `wordpress`

 __WordPress Source (Synced)__
-* Local Machine: `data/wordpress`
+* Local machine: `data/wordpress`
-* Guest Machine: `/home/core/data/wordpress`
+* Guest machine: `/home/core/data/wordpress`

 __Synced Folder__
-* Local Machine: `data`
+* Local machine: `data`
-* Guest Machine: `/home/core/data`
+* Guest machine: `/home/core/data`

 ## Run a new Wocker container

-To run a new Wocker container, you have to stop or remove the running Wocker container before that.
+To run a new one, you have to stop or remove the running Wocker container before that.

-__1. Connect to the Wocker machine via SSH__
+__1. Connect to the guest machine via SSH__
 ```
 $ vagrant ssh
 ```